-Most clear prints lose their gloss and transparency becoming hazy, translucent, and even whitish, when they are cleaned with isopropanol, ethanol or even with our milder Cleaning Fluid Bio.
+Most clear "transparent" prints lose their gloss and transparency becoming hazy, translucent, and even whitish, when they are cleaned with isopropanol, ethanol or even with our milder Cleaning Fluid Bio.
 Additionally, the use of alcohols also reduce significantly the mechanical properties of most clear and colored prints, weakening and making them brittle.
 Learn more:

 - Comparison of different methods for cleaning and post processing 3D printed resins